csguoh/Awesome-Mamba-in-Low-Level-Vision/README.md

 - **2024-07-30** FreqMamba, VmambaSCI, Wave-Mamba, RainMamba, ALGNet have been accepted by ACM MM 2024.
 Congratulations!
 - **2024-10-07** MambaLLIE has been accepted by NeurIPS 2024!
 - **2024-11-25** FreMamba has been accepted by IEEE TMM!
+- **2024-11-27** MambaIR has been updated to MambaIRv2, with better performance and efficiency!

 ## Table of Contents <!-- omit in toc -->
 - [Image Restoration](#image-restoration)